dmbaye/crm/README.md

 $ composer install

 ## Usage
-Change the dotenv file to reflect your environment run the migrations
+Change the dotenv file to reflect your environment and run the migrations

 $ php artisan migrate

 $ php artisan serve

-In your browner navigate to http://localhost:8000
+In your browser navigate to http://localhost:8000